5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 1. Obviously the sequence in which the test cases are executed can have an impact on whether tests fail or not.
 If `Test_TxtToCsv` would have been the last test case the problem would have slipped through undetected.

 1. That a test suite runs through OK does not necessarily mean it will keep doing so when you execute it again.
+If `Test_TxtToCsv` would have been the very last test case the test suite would have passed without a problem but an attempt to run it again would fail because now the control file would have been tied, and `Test_exe_01` would therefore fail.

-In our specific case it was actually a problem in the test cases, _not_ in `MyApp`, but the conclusion holds true in any case.
+In our specific case it was actually a problem in the test cases, _not_ in `MyApp`, but the conclusion holds true anyway.

+A> ### Shuffle test cases
+A>
+A> At the time of writing (2017-07) the sequence of the test cases relied on alphabetical order and is therefore predictable.
+On the to-do list for the `Tester` class is a topic "Add option that makes the test framework shuffle the test cases so that the order of execution is not predictable anymore".

 ## Create a Scheduled Task